pybpod/pybpod-api/README.md

 All examples and Bpod's state machine and communication logic were based on the original version made available by [Josh Sanders](https://github.com/sanworks).

 ## License
 This is Open Source software.
-We use the MIT license, which provides almost no restrictions on the use of the code.
+We use the `GNU General Public License version 3 <https://www.gnu.org/licenses/gpl.html>`_.

 ## Running examples